 As December events go, this is definitely a unique one.
-The Al Dhafra Festival in Abu Dhabi is a celebration of Bedouin lifestyle that takes place over three weeks in December and January.
+The Al Dhafra Festival in Abu Dhabi is a celebration of Bedouin lifestyle that runs from October to January annually.

 Go to this festival in December and you might even catch a glimpse of the Crown Prince of Abu Dhabi and deputy commander in chief of the UAE armed forces – they’re the hosts.
 The Al Dhafra Festival takes place in the desert in Abu Dhabi and sees camels and tribes descending to celebrate together.

 Expect Saluki dog races, traditional falconry displays, handicrafts and an amazing array of food too.
 It’s all about the camel competitions and trading though.